pikeandvine/tweet-my-blog/README.md

 2. **Twitter API errors**: Verify your API keys have Read and Write permissions
 3. **OpenAI API errors**: Check your API key and usage limits
 4. **Cache not persisting**: Ensure the GitHub Actions workflow has write permissions
+5. **Scheduling issues**: See troubleshooting section below

+### Scheduling Troubleshooting

+**"Not scheduled to run now" messages:**
+- This is normal!
+Most executions (10/11) will show this message
+- Only 1 execution per day should proceed to tweet
+- Check `daily_schedule.json` in your repo to see today's chosen time

+**No tweets being posted:**
+- Verify your cron schedules match your time zone
+- Check if `ENABLE_DELAY` is causing longer delays than expected
+- Use `python run.py --force` to bypass scheduling for testing

+**Multiple tweets per day:**
+- This shouldn't happen with proper configuration
+- Check that `daily_schedule.json` is being committed to your repo
+- Verify GitHub Actions has write permissions to commit files

+**Wrong time zone:**
+- Update both `.github/workflows/tweet.yaml` cron schedules
+- Update `time_slots` array in `tweet_bot/daily_scheduler.py`
+- Both must match for the system to work correctly

 ### Debug Mode